zrayyes/Codewars-Codefights_Work/README.md

-# Codewars-Work
+# Codewars-Codefights_Work
-A repository of my work on Codewars.
+A repository of my work on Codewars/Codefights.
 Languages working on:
 * Python
 * Java